 Calling all the matcha fans!
-The new green tea dessert recipe is (finally) in, and today I’m sharing a delicate and tasty Green Tea Madeleine (or Matcha Madeleine) recipe.
-If you love these delicious and soft classic French cookies and the unique flavor of matcha, then these delicious madeleine are definitely for you.
+The new green tea dessert recipe is (finally) in, and today I’m sharing a delicate and tasty Matcha Madeleines (or Green Tea Madeleines) recipe.
+If you love these delicious and soft classic French cookies and the unique flavor of matcha, then these delicious madeleines are definitely for you.
 Why Matcha?
 Well, it’s my favorite ingredient for sweets and it’s also becoming a popular ingredient here in the States.

 There’s no reason to be intimidated by these French tea cakes.
-Madeleine is probably one of the easiest baking recipe I’ve made, and since my son loves them it’s also one of the cakes that I make most frequently.
+Madeleines are probably one of the easiest baking recipes I’ve made, and since my son loves them it’s also one of the cakes that I make most frequently.

 Here are some tips that will help you make good Madeleines.

 - Use room-temperature eggs as they expand in volume when beaten.
 If you forget to take them out of the fridge, submerge chilled eggs in warm water for several minutes.

 - Rest the batter in the refrigerator for at least one hour.
 I usually just refrigerate the batter overnight.
 By chilling the batter, it helps to give the madeleines their distinctive bumps (the bulging shape of the cookies).